 The Graduation Ceremony

-Lincoln University holds two graduation ceremonies - held on the same day in the Christchurch Town Hall
+Lincoln University holds two graduation ceremonies, which take place on the same day in the Christchurch Town Hall.

 The morning ceremony is for Faculty of Agribusiness and Commerce graduands and the one in the afternoon is for graduands of the Faculties of Environment, Society and Design and Agriculture and Life Sciences.
 Both are held at the Christchurch Town Hall.

 Each ceremony runs for about one-and-a-half to two hours and is preceded by a procession from the Christchurch Art Gallery to the Christchurch Town Hall.

 If you are receiving two or more qualifications, each of them will be announced when you cross the stage at the ceremony, and you will receive all your parchments at the same time.

 If you are graduating with more than one qualification and they are listed under different ceremonies (i.e. one in the morning and one in the afternoon), the graduation office will contact you closer to the date to let you know which ceremony you should attend to receive both qualifications.